Towards local testability for quantum coding: The hemicubic code

-While this is not a crucial requirement in the case of local testability, it is nevertheless a desired property in the physics context of the Local Hamiltonian since the relevant Hamiltonians in Nature should be such that every particle is only acted upon by a reasonably small number of local terms.
+We note that this property is welcome in the physics context of the Local Hamiltonian since the relevant Hamiltonians in Nature should be such that every particle is only acted upon by a reasonably small number of local terms, but that it is much easier to obtain local testability when allowing the number of constraints to be larger than the number of (qu)bits.
+In fact, such redundancy among constraints is even required to get local testability in the classical case \cite{BGK10}.